stfc/dl_timer/README.md

 * MPIF90   - the wrapper with which to invoke the Fortran compiler when building (and linking) with MPI.
 N.B. this is only required if MPI support is desired - i.e. the dm_lib target.
+* CC       - the command with which to invoke the C compiler
+* CFLAGS   - flags to pass to the C compiler

 e.g. to build with Gnu Fortran I use: